davidmreed/dedupe_trees/README.md

 Duplicated items may be deleted, sequestered in a separate file tree, or labeled in a file.

+## License and Caveats

+`dedupe.py` is available under the MIT License. (c) 2017 David Reed.
+This tool is in beta stage and is provided without warranty of any kind; use `dedupe.py` at your own risk and in the understanding that it is designed to make alterations, including deletions, to your data.

+`dedupe.py` requires Python 3 and has been tested under Linux only.
+While it is expected to work under Mac OS X and likely Windows as well, it has not been tested in those environments.

 ## Usage

 For details of additional arguments, do `dedupe.py -h`.